 Yes, there is an onsite restaurant and snacks are available.

-Ulster Folk and Transport Museum has not told us if they are fully wheelchair friendly.
+No, Ulster Folk and Transport Museum is not wheelchair friendly.

-Ulster Folk and Transport Museum has not told us if they are fully pushchair friendly.
+No, Ulster Folk and Transport Museum have stated they are not pushchair friendly.

 Ulster Folk and Transport Museum has not told us if they are dog friendly.